JohnLCaron/rlauxe/README.md

 Thus, all cards must either have a CVR or be contained in a pool.

 See [Betting with OneAudit Pools](docs/BettingRiskFunctions.md#betting-with-oneaudit-pools) for an overview of OneAudit betting.

+See [Georgia 2026 Primary OneAudit](docs/cases/Ga2026.md) for a case study comparing OneAudit with Batch Audits.

 ## Polling Audits